Hunsonby: Occupational history

-Recent Occupational Structure
+Recent occupational structure

 The 2011 census revealed that still the biggest majority of workers are employed in the agriculture sector, matching Hunsonby's history.
 However, the second highest occupational group was managerial and Professional sector, showing a real shift in the occupations the last two centuries.

 Transport

 The A686 is the main road located near Hunsonby, which is the main route to the market town of Penrith.
 The nearest train station is in Langwathby.